A easy step by step method to make an all purpose basic curry sauce that you can cook many Indian dishes with.

 For an Indian dish to taste as authentic, it is essential that you cook the aromatics especially onions well until it loses the raw smell.

-One of my best tricks, to get to the point, is to cook your onions until it reaches to a beautiful golden brown in colour.
+The idea is to cook the onions until it reaches to a beautiful golden brown in colour.
 This may take anything from 8- 10 minutes.

 This goes back to the last tip where the right amount of oil will help to make cooking onions easier and faster.